-Organized by h_da’s Research Center for Digital Communication and Media Innovation (DKMI) in collaboration with GFTN e.V./Darmstadt, Master’s program International Media Cultural Work and World Forum for Acoustic Ecology.
-Conference Chair: Prof. Sabine Breitsameter
+From October 4-7, 2018, “The Global Composition 2018: Sound, Ecology, and Media Culture*” will be hosted at the Media Campus in Dieburg.
+It is organized by Hochschule Darmstadt’s Research Center for Digital Communication and Media Innovation (DKMI) in collaboration with GFTN e.V./Darmstadt, h_da’s Master’s program International Media Cultural Work (Faculty of Media), and the World Forum for Acoustic Ecology.

-Our call for submissions invites suggestions for papers, posters, discussion panels, workshops, and artistic productions, focusing on the theme of “Sound, Ecology and Media Aesthetic Education”.
-Next-generation researchers under 35 years of age are especially encouraged to submit, and will be provided a special space to highlight their presentations.
+Our committees will review papers, posters, discussion panels, workshops, and artistic productions, focusing on the theme of “Sound, Ecology and Media Culture.”
+Next-generation researchers under 35 years of age are especially encouraged to submit and will be provided a special space to highlight their presentations.

 1. Ecological awareness and the furthering of listening